DanielLaV/study_buddy/user-stories-acceptance-crit.md

 - [ ] A user will be able to create a new card with the same name as the card that they have deleted.
 - [ ] Upon successful deletion of a card, the user will be redirected to `/decks/:deckId/`.

+## Study Decks

+### Marking and Unmarking Decks as `To Study`
+* As an authenticated user, when I am viewing a deck (`/decks/:deckId/`), I can mark any deck as `To Study`.
+    * I can also unmark a deck as `To Study` when I am viewing a deck (`/decks/:deckId/`).
+    * I can re-mark a deck as `To Study` that I had previously unmarked as `To Study`.

+#### Acceptance Criteria
+- [ ] When an authenticated user is viewing a deck (`/decks/:deckId/`), they can mark any deck as `To Study`.
+- [ ] When an authenticated user is viewing a deck (`/decks/:deckId/`), they can unmark any deck that they have previously marked as `To Study`.
+- [ ] When an authenticated user is viewing a deck (`/decks/:deckId/`), they can re-mark any deck that they have previously unmarked as `To Study`.

+### Viewing Decks Marked as `To Study`
+* As an authenticated user, when I am viewing a deck (`/decks/:deckId/`) and I have previously marked that deck as `To Study`, I will see that I have previously marked the deck as `To Study`.
+* As an authenticated user, I will see a `To Study` link on the navigation bar.
+    * When I click that link, I will be routed to `/to-study/:userId`.
+* When I am viewing `/to-study/:userId`, I can see all decks that I have marked as `To Study`.
+    * If I haven't marked any decks as `To Study`, I will see a message that says I have not marked any decks as `To Study`.

+#### Acceptance Criteria
+- [ ] When an authenticated user is viewing a deck (`/decks/:deckId/`) that they have previously marked as `To Study`, they will see that they have previously marked the deck as `To Study`.
+- [ ] An authenticated user, will see a `To Study` link on the navigation bar.
+    - [ ] When they click that link, they will be routed to `/to-study/:userId` and all decks that they have marked as `To Study` will be displayed.
+- [ ] If an authenticated user has not marked any decks as `To Study`, when they view `/to-study/:userId`, they will see a message that indicates that they have not marked any decks as `To Study`.

+### Studying a Deck
+* As an authenticated user, I will be able to study decks that I have marked as `To Study`.
+* When I am viewing a deck (`/decks/:deckId/`) that I have previously marked as `To Study`, I can click a button that says `Study`.
+* When I click the `Study` button, I will see one card at a time.
+I will only see the front side of the card.
+In order to see the answer, I will have to click a `Reveal Answer` button.
+* When I click the `Reveal Answer` button, I can indicate if I got the answer right or not.
+    * If I indicate that I have gotten the answer correct, I will not see the card again in that study instance.
+    * If I indicate that I have gotten the answer wrong, I will see the card again to study it.
+* I can see each card at least once while studying a deck.
+* If I have indicated that I have gotten all answers in a deck correct, the deck will remain marked as `To Study`.

+#### Acceptance Criteria
+- [ ] Authenticated users can only study decks that they have marked as `To Study`.
+- [ ] When they are viewing a deck (`/decks/:deckId/`) that they have previously marked as `To Study`, they can click a button that says `Study`.
+- [ ] When they click the `Study` button, they will see one card at a time.
+They will only see the front side of the card.
+In order to see the answer, they will have to click a `Reveal Answer` button.
+- [ ] When they click the `Reveal Answer` button, they can indicate if they got the answer right or not.
+    - [ ] If they indicate that they have gotten the answer correct, they will not see the card again in that study instance.
+    - [ ]  If they indicate that they have gotten the answer wrong, they will see the card again to study it.
+- [ ] The user can see each card at least once while studying a deck.
+- [ ] If the user has indicated that they have gotten all answers in a deck correct, the deck will remain marked as `To Study`.

 ## Deck Tags

 ### Creating a Tag for a Deck